jonathanjadams/BEET/README.md

 - BEET_sim.m simulates the model

-- BEET_foreterm: this program calculates the term structure of forecasts for a model solved with BEET_solve.m
+- BEET_foreterm.m: this program calculates the term structure of forecasts for a model solved with BEET_solve.m